Jesubalan19/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ![image](https://github.com/Jeshwanthkumarpayyavula/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/assets/145742402/9a1238e1-e037-484a-b9b6-d9cab198aa77)
 ## Result:
 Thus the program to implement the the Logistic Regression Model to Predict the Placement Status of Student is written and verified using python programming.

-## Result:
-Thus the program to implement the the Logistic Regression Model to Predict the Placement Status of Student is written and verified using python programming.